 Marc Hardy is a Belgian comic artist, who is best known for creating the comical gravedigger 'Pierre Tombal' with Raoul Cauvin.
 Born in Liège, he spent the first fifteen years of his life in Belgian Congo/ After an artistic education at the Institut Saint-Luc in Liège, Marc Hardy learned the finer points of the comics profession while being the assistant of Mittéï and Pierre Seron.
 In addition, he illustrated a couple of stories in the series 'Les Belles Histoires de l'Oncle Paul' for Spirou.

-In 1972, he worked with Édouard Aidans and Yves Duval on 'La Prodigieuse Épopée du Tour de France' and the series 'Franval', published in Tintin and Tintin Sélection.
-Hardy made his actual professional debut in Spirou in the 1970s with series like 'Badminton' (scripts by Mittéï) and 'Garonne et Guitare' (scripts by Mythic).
-With Stephen Desberg, Hardy then created the series about archangel 'Arkel' in 1981.
+In 1972, he worked as an assistant with Édouard Aidans and Yves Duval on 'La Prodigieuse Épopée du Tour de France' and the series 'Franval', that were published in Tintin and Tintin Sélection.
+Hardy made his actual professional debut in Spirou in the 1974 with the series 'Badminton', that was written by Mittéï.
+A second story followed in 1975, and a third, written by Hardy himself, in 1980.
+'Badminton' was followed by 'Garonne et Guitare', a series in cooperation with Mythic that ran between 1975 and 1978.

 Hardy's first claim to fame was the comic about the archangel 'Arkel', that he started with Stephen Desberg in 1981.
 The nervous and scratchy drawing style that Hardy developed further while drawing 'Arkel', enhanced the moody atmosphere of the comic, that ran until 1986.
 In 2009, Hardy and Desberg revived 'Arkel' in the heroic fantasy series 'Ange & Diablesses' for Dupuis.